Should you Register a Trademark?

 The Trademark Registration Process

-After receipt of your trademark application, the Trademarks Office will begin their examination, which can take a number of months.
 The Examining Registrar must be satisfied that the application complies with all applicable rules.
 Any queries, endorsements, limitations or corrections required will be communicated to the applicant, who must respond within a certain time limit.

 Once all objections have been overcome an acceptance will be issued and notice will be published in the Official Gazette or Journal.